Yoko Ono: Early life and family

-Ono was born in Tokyo City on February 18, 1933, to mother Isoko Ono (小野 磯子, Ono Isoko) (1911–1999) and father Eisuke Ono (小野 英輔, Ono Eisuke), a wealthy banker and former classical pianist.
-Isoko's adoptive maternal grandfather Zenjiro Yasuda (安田 善次郎, Yasuda Zenjirō) was an affiliate of the Yasuda clan and zaibatsu.
-Yoko's maternal uncle by marriage to Isoko's sister Sumako was the diplomat Toshikazu Kase, who was present as an English speaking diplomat, at the signing ceremony of the Japanese surrender thereby ending WWII.
+Ono was born in Tokyo on February 18, 1933, to father Eisuke Ono (小野 英輔, Ono Eisuke) and mother Isoko Ono (小野 磯子, Ono Isoko) (1911–1999).
+Eisuke was a wealthy banker and former classical pianist who came from a long line of samurai warrior-scholars.
+Isoko was the granddaughter of Zenjiro Yasuda (安田 善次郎, Yasuda Zenjirō), an affiliate of the Yasuda clan and zaibatsu.
+Her brother-in-law was the diplomat Toshikazu Kase, who was present at the signing of the Japanese Instrument of Surrender, which ended World War II.

-Eisuke came from a long line of samurai warrior-scholars.
-The kanji translation of Yōko (洋子) means "ocean child".
-Two weeks before Ono's birth, Eisuke was transferred to San Francisco, California, US by his employer, the Yokohama Specie Bank.
+The kanji characters of Yoko's given name (洋子) mean "ocean child".
+Two weeks before her birth, Eisuke was transferred to San Francisco, California, by his employer, the Yokohama Specie Bank.
 The rest of the family followed soon after, with Ono first meeting her father when she was two years old.
 Her younger brother Keisuke was born in December 1936.

 In 1937, the family was transferred back to Japan, and Ono enrolled at Tokyo's elite Gakushūin (also known as the Peers School), one of the most exclusive schools in Japan.
 Ono was enrolled in piano lessons from the age of 4, until the age of 12 or 13.
 She attended kabuki performances with her mother, who was trained in shamisen, koto, otsuzumi, kotsuzumi, nagauta, and could read Japanese musical scores.